Knotting Minimal Sets: The knot group for minimal sets

 Our first result about this group is a characterisation of unknotted minimal sets in terms of their knot groups, and is an extension of the classical result that an embedded copy of $S^1$ is unknotted if and only if the fundamental group of its complement is $\Z$.

 \begin{theorem} A minimal set $M=\cap S_i\hookrightarrow S^3$ is unknotted if and only if the direct system of groups $\{\pi_1(E_1)\to\pi_1(E_2)\to\cdots\}$ is a system of finitely generated free groups.
-Hence if $M\hookrightarrow S^3$ is unknotted then $E(M)$ is the direct limit of finitely generated free groups. \end{theorem}
+Hence if $M\hookrightarrow S^3$ is unknotted then $G(M)$ is the direct limit of finitely generated free groups. \end{theorem}

 \begin{proof} First suppose $M\hookrightarrow S^3$ is unknotted.
-By definition, the embedded copy of $M$ is $\cap_i S_i$, where each $S_i$ is an unknotted, solid, orientable surface of genus $n_i$.
+By definition, the embedded copy of $M$ is $\cap_i S_i$, where each $S_i$ is an unknotted handlebody of genus $n_i$.
 By an elementary calculation, the complement of any such $S_i$ has free fundamental group of rank $n_i$ and so the first part of the result follows.

 Conversely, suppose each $\pi_1(E_i)$ is a finitely generated free group.
-Then $E_i$ is a regular neighbourhood of a finite connected graph, and so is a handlebody.
+Then $E_i$ is a regular neighbourhood of a finite connected graph, and so is also a handlebody.
 Then $S_i$ and $\overline{E}_i$, the closure of $E_i$, is a Heegaard splitting of $S^3$ of genus the rank of $\pi_1(E_i)$.
-By Waldhausen's theorem \cite{Wald} any two such splittings of a given genus are isotopic, and hence isotopic to the decomposition of $S^3$ where the solid surface $S_i$ is unknotted in the sense of Definition \ref{defUKS}. \end{proof}
+By Waldhausen's theorem \cite{Wald} any two such splittings of a given genus are isotopic, and hence isotopic to the decomposition of $S^3$ where the handlebody $S_i$ is unknotted in the sense of Definition \ref{HBunk}. \end{proof}

-Of course this result does not imply that the knot group of an unknotted minimal set is free: for example, the direct limit of copies of $\Z$ under the `times 2' homomorphism, $n\mapsto 2n$ has limit $\Z[\frac{1}{2}]$, which is not free.
+Of course this result does not imply that the knot group of an unknotted minimal set is free: for example, the direct limit of copies of $\Z$ under the `times 2' homomorphism $n\mapsto 2n$ has limit $\Z[\frac{1}{2}]$, which is not free.
 In fact this is precisely what happens in the case of the standard unknotted embedding of the dyadic solenoid.

 When the surfaces $S_i$ are themselves knotted in $S^3$, then the groups $\pi_1(E_i)$ will not be free.
-Even in the unknotted case, the homomorphisms $\pi_1(E_i)\to \pi_1(E_{i+1})$ arising from the inclusions $E_i\to E_{i+1}$ need not be either injective, or surjective, as we shall see in examples in section \ref{excon}.
+Even in the unknotted case, the homomorphisms $\pi_1(E_i)\to \pi_1(E_{i+1})$ arising from the inclusions $E_i\to E_{i+1}$ need not be either surjective, or injective, as we shall see illustrated in examples such as \ref{sol2} and \ref{TMsimp} later.

-While the knot group $E(M)$ varies considerably with the embedding, the situation is quite different in homology.
+While the knot group $G(M)$ varies considerably with the embedding, the situation is quite different in homology.

 \begin{theorem}(Alexander Duality) If $A$ is a closed subset of $S^3$, then (with any coefficients) there is an isomorphism